Traffic Dictator quick start with Containerlab

 Connect to Traffic Dictator:

-sudo docker exec -ti traffic-dictator /bin/bash
+sudo docker exec -ti clab-TD_isis_3topologies-traffic-dictator /bin/bash

 From inside container, verify TD is running: